ShiNi0405/shini_eportfolio/Design thinking(Low Fidelity Prototype)/README.md

  <h3>💡Suggestions for Improvement </h3>
 <h4>To improve in this assignment,I think I should try to develop the actaul code for use and develop an MVP(Minimum Viable Product) and share it with
-  the stakeholders to further maximize the potentiability of this idea.
+  the stakeholders to further maximize the potentiability of this idea.I should also do more to help lessen my groupmate's workload.
 </h4>

  <h3> 🤔Personal Reflections and Ideas  </h3>